ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 The appropriate environment must be loaded to run the plotting scripts, which require Python 3 with the scipy, matplotlib, pygrib, and cartopy packages.
-This Python environment has already been set up on Tier 1 platforms and can be activated as follows:
+This Python environment has already been set up on Level 1 platforms and can be activated as follows:

 On Cheyenne: